kakasahebKK/ai-rag/README.md

 Ensure you have the necessary models pulled in Ollama:

-1. For embeddings (you can choose a different embedding model):
+1. For embeddings (you can choose a different embedding model as well):
 ```
 ollama pull nomic-embed-text
 ```